 - Fourth, which entered into force in 1965, and

-- Titanic collided into the iceberg with much speed thereby greatly maximizing the damage.
-After SOLAS, ships must reduce speed when navigating in ice.
+- The Titanic collided with an iceberg with much speed thereby greatly maximizing the damage.
+After SOLAS, ships must reduce speed when navigating on ice.

 Internal and External Communication

-- During the initial stage of the accident, crew and passengers aboard the Titanic were not aware of the situation.
+- During the initial stage of the accident, the crew and passengers aboard the Titanic were not aware of the situation.
 They only got the information through word of mouth adding more panic and confusion.
-Under SOLAS, Public Adress System (PA System) became a requirement for passenger ships.
+Under SOLAS, the Public Address System (PA System) became a requirement for passenger ships.

 - Distress alert of the Titanic has a range of only 200 nautical miles.
 Now, ships can communicate globally.